gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 After you entered the command to create a new PHP application, a lot of things happened under the covers:

-* A request was made to the broker application host to create a new php application.
+* A request was made to the broker application host to create a new PHP application.
 * A message was broadcast using MCollective and ActiveMQ to find a node host to handle the application creation request.
-* A node host responded to the request and created an application / gear for you.
+* A node host responded to the request and created an application/gear for you.
+* A Unix user was created for your application gear.
 * SELinux and cgroup policies were enabled for your application gear.
-* A userid was created for your application gear.
 * A private Git repository was created for your gear on the node host.
 * The Git repository was cloned onto your local machine.
-* BIND was updated on the broker host to include an entry for your application.
+* *BIND* was updated on the broker host to include an entry for your application.

 ##**Understanding the directory structure on the node host**

 It is important to understand the directory structure of each OpenShift Enterprise application gear.
 For the PHP application that we just created, we can verify and examine the layout of the gear on the node host.
 SSH to your node host and execute the following commands:

-	# cd /var/lib/openshift
+	cd /var/lib/openshift
-	# ls
+	ls

 You will see output similar to the following:

 	e9e92282a16b49e7b78d69822ac53e1d

 The above is the unique user id that was created for your application gear.
-Lets examine the contents of this gear by using the following commands:
+Let's examine the contents of this gear by using the following commands:

-	# cd e9e92282a16b49e7b78d69822ac53e1d
+	cd e9e92282a16b49e7b78d69822ac53e1d
-	# ls -al
+	ls -al

 You should see the following directories: